carusoj7/Border-War/ReadMe.md

 ## Next Steps:

-Add audio for when either Mizzou or KU wins.
+* Add audio for when either Mizzou or KU wins.
 The audio played would be the winning school’s fight song.
-Make the game compatible on mobile devices
+* Make the game compatible on mobile devices
-Add two divs to display the hostage cards when war occurs.
+* Add two divs to display the hostage cards when war occurs.
-Add a counter to keep track of the number of cards in each deck